 The dried fruits of the acerola are rarely found in Europe.
 However, they are increasingly being offered as a component of tea or fruit bar.

-While the processed pulp has all the natural fiber of the acerola cherry, it is hardly contained in the dried fruit juice powder.
-The consistency of the two variants differs due to the different fiber content: the fruit powder is much coarser than the finely structured acerola juice powder.
+While the processed pulp has all the natural fibre of the acerola cherry, it is hardly contained in the dried fruit juice powder.
+The consistency of the two variants differs due to the different fibre content: the fruit powder is much coarser than the finely structured acerola juice powder.

 Most acerola powders are produced by spray drying or freeze drying.
 Both processes deliver high-quality acerola powder with different vitamin C content depending on the manufacturing method.